Barca wonderkid Fati becomes Spain's youngest player in 84 years with international bow | Goal.com

 The podium is completed by another player with Barca ties; Bojan Krkic, who in 2008 made his international debut aged 18 years and 13 days.

-Fati was unable to save his country from Nations League defeat, as Germany struck through Timo Werner in the second half to take a 1-0 victory.
+Fati saw his country take a draw from their Nations League opener, as Germany struck through Timo Werner in the second half before Jose Gaya levelled six minutes into injury time to seal a 1-1 tie.

 As well as the Barcelona youngster two further Spain players received their first taste of senior international football: Manchester City's Ferran Torres and highly rated Real Sociedad midfielder Mikel Merino.